">

 Agency value

-We assess whether the agency relationship is producing commercial value — contract structures, incentive models, transparency arrangements.
+The agency relationship is assessed for commercial value — contract structures, incentive models, transparency arrangements.
 Not whether people enjoy working together, but whether interests are aligned.
 Benchmarked against ISBA and IPA frameworks.

 04